alanhg/en.alanhg.github.io/source/_posts/Alfred-workflow-Recommendation-List.md

 > I love Alfred so much that once I find one of my own efficiency needs, I will study the feasibility of Alfred, and immediately look for third-party or custom development if it is feasible.
 Until today, I have already developed 16 workflows , and many experience posts, it's a really good experience.

-Whether it is self-developed or from third-party , most of them that are being high frequency used.
+Whether it is self-developed or from a third-party , most of them that are being high frequency used.
 Here to share, may help some friends.

 ## Statement